AmrDeveloper/GQL/docs/expression/binary.md

 ---

 ### In Expression
-Returns true if any values are equal to the argument
+Returns true if any one or more values are equal to the argument

 ```SQL
 SELECT "One" IN ("One", "Two", "Three")